j1nxie/j1nxie.github.io/_posts/2022-10-12-understanding-maimai-rating-system.md

 maimai でらっくす's ranking doesn't have the E-F ranks anymore, instead replaced by BB and BBB.
 I've updated the table below to reflect that!)_

+_(Update 26/02/2024: Updated a few things because I know more about the game now!)_

-I have been playing maimai でらっくす for a couple of months now, and personally, I am very intrigued by the internal workings of the game.
-Sadly, I am not very knowledgeable in terms of arcade hardware, software and networking myself.
-But, after working on [Tachi](https://github.com/TNG-dev/Tachi)'s ~~sadly still in-progress~~ maimai でらっくす implementation, I started learning about the game's internal rating system.
+I have been playing maimai でらっくす for ~~a couple of months~~ a while now, and personally, I am very intrigued by the internal workings of the game.
+After working on [Tachi](https://github.com/TNG-dev/Tachi)'s maimai でらっくす implementation, I started learning about the game's internal rating system.
 This post will focus on exactly that, from the very bottom up.

 ## What is this "Rating" you're talking about?